Florida State Road 528: Later changes

 Sightseers wishing to view the final launch of the Space Shuttle Discovery in 2011, caused a 40 mi backup from Cape Canaveral.

 On March 19, 2012, the Beachline Dallas Boulevard Toll Plaza went into service, in between the Dallas Boulevard and SR 520 interchanges, with a toll of $0.75, ending the previous free movement section of the expressway.
 This also dropped the previous toll of the Beachline Main Toll Plaza to $0.75, from $1.00 previously.
 The expressway remains toll-free east of the SR-520 exit to Cape Canaveral.

+On July 1, 2014, the Beachline East Expressway segment (SR 520 to US 1/SR A1A) was transferred from FDOT to Florida's Turnpike Enterprise.

 East of the GreeneWay, a new interchange at Innovation Way opened on March 5, 2018.

-On September 1, 2018 CFX started accepting E-ZPass on the portions of the Beachline that it manages citing some 35 million out of state visitors that use E-ZPass tolling devices.
+On September 1, 2018, CFX started accepting E-ZPass on the portions of the Beachline that it manages citing some 35 million out of state visitors that use E-ZPass tolling devices.
 The westernmost few miles of the Beachline, operated by FTE, became compatible with E-ZPass in 2021.

 The Turnpike began a massive widening project between I-4 and the Turnpike mainline in fiscal year 2016 to include two express lanes in each direction.
 The project was completed July 2019.

-Future

-The Cocoa to Orlando segment of Brightline's rail line between Miami and Orlando is under construction along the Beachline Expressway.
-The line is expected to begin operation on this section in 2023.
+The Cocoa to Orlando segment of Brightline's rail line between Miami and Orlando was built along the Beachline Expressway.
+The line began operation on this section in September 2023.